-- Repair the culvert in 2013 to lessen the chance of a catastrophic failure (note: this means that in-water work is not feasible due to the time it would take to acquire necessary permits).
+- Repair the culvert as soon as possible to lessen the chance of a catastrophic failure (note: this means that in-water work is not feasible due to the time it would take to acquire necessary permits).

 The long-term vision is to replace the culvert with a larger one and make changes to how Thornton Creek flows.
 Such a solution would remove a bottleneck in the creek during storms, while protecting downstream properties from the risk of increased flooding.
 Those plans have to involve the community, Seattle Department of Transportation (SDOT), the Seattle Parks Department, the U.S. Army Corps of Engineers and others.

 November 7, 2013 Update